Shortboard Buyer’s Guide / How to Find Your Next Magic Stick

 shortboard buyer's guide

-With the tail bite of a thinner shortboard, without losing any speed or floatation, the Spitfire is ideal for performance surfing in forgiving conditions.
+With the tail bite of a thinner shortboard, without losing any speed or floatation, the Mashup is ideal for performance surfing in forgiving conditions.
 Anywhere from 2ft to 6ft waves.

 Pyzel – Phantom